jmjimenez6/CODE-Weather-Assistant/README.md

 - Convert the temperature from Fahrenheit to Celsius.
   - Conversion formula: (Temperature in °F - 32) * .5556
 - Recommend a piece of clothing depending on the temperature in Celsius
-  - Above 20C, the assistant should be recommended a "\nWear a hat"
+  - Above 20C, the assistant should be recommended "\nWear a hat"
-  - Below 20C and above 10C, the assistant should recommend a "\nWear a light jacket"
+  - Below 20C and above 10C, the assistant should recommend "\nWear a light jacket"
-  - Below 10C, the assistant should recommend a "\nWear a heavy jacket"
+  - Below 10C, the assistant should recommend "\nWear a heavy jacket"

 Make sure you code your assignment in the file "assignment.py"